 Turkey check.
 Stuffing check.
 Pumpkin pie check.
-Now it’s time to select your perfect Thanksgiving meal wine or 5.
+Now it’s time to select your perfect Thanksgiving meal wine or five.
 Here are some of our favorite picks to complement your feast.

-A puree of summer fruit flavors with red currant and cranberries at the fore and followed by a beautiful, almost haunting earthiness reminiscent of the soil and stones after a spring rain, this pick perfectly complements those bourbon sweet potatoes and oyster stuffing.
+A puree of summer fruit flavors with red currant and cranberries at the fore, followed by a beautiful, almost haunting earthiness reminiscent of the soil and stones after a spring rain...this pick perfectly complements decadent bourbon sweet potatoes or Southern style oyster stuffing.

 With Thanksgiving exactly one week away and with NYCs obvious wine'ing and dine'ing culture we've got some perfect resto reccs for dining in or taking out your turkey dinner.
 Or, if you're itching to cook you're first ever holiday feast, there's even a 101 style class in our mix worth trekking to before testing your skills next Thursday.
 Gobble gobble!